maialenz/WetPaws/TESTING.md

 - line 170: An img element must have an alt attribute

-  - added alt attribute to all img elements within article element on lines 170, 191, 214, 235.
+  - added alt attribute to all img elements within the article element on lines 170, 191, 214, 235.

 - line 162: Article lacks heading.
 Consider using h2-h6 elements to add identifying headings to all articles.

   - moved h2 from line 164 to line 163 over the div-reviews element.

 CONTACT.html